How to Refinance an FHA Loan Using Streamline Financing

 Non-credit qualifying refinancing

-Is available only to homeowners who have owned their home for at least six months, and the refinance must take place at least 210 days after the closing date of the original home loan.
+Don't assume that you'll be able to move forward with an FHA streamline refinance without a credit check.
+This is available only to homeowners who have owned their home for at least six months, and the refinance must take place at least 210 days after the closing date of the original home loan.
+Borrowers who are concerned about their credit might want to hold off on a streamline refinance until they improve their scores.

 Credit qualifying refinancing